Njogu-Brian/Mercedes-Benz/README.md

 It explains the diffrent models availabe and some of the technologies and features thwy have

 ## Set up
- open the link in a browser""
+ open the link in a browser"https://njogu-brian.github.io/Mercedes-Benz/"

 ## Techologies used
  * HTLML